industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 To provide data from the PLC on the IE Databus connect the SIMATIC S7 Connector to the PLC and add the required PLC variables

-1. Launch the S7 Connector and configure the PLC connection
+1. Launch the S7 Connector Configurator and configure the PLC connection
 2. Import the JSON file [energy1_S7_Connector](../src/Device_Energy1/energy1_S7_Connector.json) for Energy1 and [energy2_S7_Connector](../src/Cevice_Energy2/energy2_S7_Connector.json) for Energy2
 3. Deploy and start your S7 Connector configuration